-Alison Ramer is a artist, writer and communications professional currently based in Seattle.
-Among other endeavors, I currently run a full service communications company, Geek Friend, with my partner.
+Alison Ramer is a artist, writer and creative coach and consultant.
+Among other endeavors, she currently runs a full service communications company, Geek Friend, with her partner.

-Recurring themes in my work are social justice, identity and homeland.
-My work is interdisciplinary and often participatory or collaborative.
-I have worked intensively with children, youth and women, historic black communities in Boston, marginalized Palestinian communities in the occupied Palestinian territories, Bedouin communities in Israel and most recently, Native Americans in the United States.
-A bridge builder, I frequently travel between artists, grassroots activists and local representatives; policy makers, funders and corporations by creating unique projects and opportunities for collaboration and innovation.
+Recurring themes in Alison’s work are social justice, identity and homeland.
+Her work is interdisciplinary and often participatory or collaborative.
+She has worked intensively with marginalized and indigenous communities in the occupied Palestinian territories, Israel and the United States and frequently travels between artists, grassroots activists and local representatives; policy makers, funders and corporations by creating unique projects and opportunities for collaboration and innovation.

-For the past seven years I have been living and working in Palestine and Israel.
-Proficient in Hebrew and Arabic, my work explored the limits of binational identity and supported the arts and advocacy efforts of Israelis and Palestinians.
+For the past seven years Alison have been living and working in Palestine and Israel.
+As a young Jew, proficient in Hebrew and Arabic, her work explored the limits of binational identity and supported the arts and advocacy efforts of Israelis and Palestinians.

-My writing was exhibited at the Berlin Bienalle and published in “Forget Fear” (2012).
-I’ve written about politics and human rights for The Huffington Post, Policy Mic and LookupPage, as well as published articles in Haaretz and several new media sources like +972 Magazine and Global Voices.
+Alison’s writing was published in “Forget Fear” (2012), an art anthology for the Berlin Bienalle.
+She’s also written about politics and human rights for Haaretz, The Huffington Post and Policy Mic as well as several new media sources like +972 Magazine and Global Voices.

-I have lectured at Boston University, Tufts University, MIT and have been profiled in several publications including Al Quds, The Boston Globe and Utne Reader.
+Alison have guest lectured at the University of Washington, Boston University, Tufts University, MIT and several faith based organizations.
+She and her work has been profiled in several publications including Al Quds, The Boston Globe and Utne Reader.